redixhumayun/fitbot/Notes/General.md

 The FitBot will require the connection of two servo motors to control the Pan-Tilt hat.
 The Pan-Tilt hat current purchased is [this one](https://robu.in/product/2-axis-pan-tilt-camera-mount-camerasensors-servo-sg90s-mg90s/).

+The SG90 servo motor runs on a PWM frequency of 50Hz.

 The servo motors should be easier to power since I will be using basic SG90 servo motors for now.
 A power source of 4-6V should be enough to power them.
 Alternatively, it might be possible to power them directly from the Pi, but this might result in overdrawing current from the Pi which could damage the board.

 Controlling the input signal to the motor can again be done using the PiGPIO library.
 Refer to [this](https://tutorials-raspberrypi.com/raspberry-pi-servo-motor-control/) tutorial and [this](https://www.electronicshub.org/raspberry-pi-servo-motor-interface-tutorial/) tutorial.
 Refer to [this](https://lastminuteengineers.com/servo-motor-arduino-tutorial/) link for a more in-depth understanding of how servo motors work.

+A 5% duty cycle indicates the far left position of the servo motor and a 10% duty cycle indicates the far right position of the servo motor.
+Therefore, the servo needs to be moved in small increments between 5% and 10% duty cycles.